-The composition from a % of market capitalization shows a skewness towards financial services companies where 22% of companies representing the financial sector hold over 37% of the Nifty 50 capitalization.
+The composition from a % of market capitalization shows a skewness towards financial services companies.
+Afterall, 22% of companies representing the financial sector hold over 37% of the the index’s capitalization.
 Other notable sectors are Energy, IT and Consumer Goods.

 Market Capitalization of Nifty 50 stocks

-Note that the market capitalization used here is the free-float market capitalization and not the total market capitalization which is based on all outstanding shares.
-Read about the difference between free float and total market capitalization by clicking on the article below.
+Note that the market capitalization used here is the free-float market capitalization.
+This is different from total market capitalization which is based on all outstanding shares.